Private GPT vs ChatGPT: Which AI Solution Is Right for Your Business?

 ChatGPT is a powerful tool that's safe for non-sensitive work.
 Private GPT is the same technology with enterprise security, compliance, and data sovereignty.
 Most businesses benefit from both, with clear policies about which tool to use when.

-If your team is already using ChatGPT (and statistically, they are), the question isn't whether to adopt AI.
-It's whether to do it securely.
-K3 Technology's AI Solutions help Denver and Dallas businesses deploy Private GPT, Microsoft Copilot, and AI automation with zero data exposure.
-Schedule your free AI readiness assessment to get started.
+If your team is already experimenting with AI, the question is how to make that adoption secure, useful, and governed.
+K3 Technology's AI solutions help Denver and Dallas businesses evaluate Private GPT, Microsoft Copilot, AI agents, and workflow automation with practical security controls.
+Talk with K3 about AI readiness to get started.

 Kelly Kercher